Greek Orthodox Patriarch of Jerusalem: Resident in Jerusalem (from 1187)

-In 1187, the Latin Patriarch was forced to flee the city of Jerusalem due to the Muslim reconquest of Jerusalem.
-The office of Latin Patriarch of Jerusalem remained and appointments continued to be made by the Catholic Church, with the Latin Patriarch residing in the Frankish-controlled Levant until 1374, and subsequently in Rome until modern times.
-The Eastern Orthodox Patriarchs at this period were.
+In 1187, the Latin patriarch was forced to flee the city of Jerusalem due to the Muslim reconquest of Jerusalem.
+The office remained and appointments continued to be made by the Catholic Church, with the Latin patriarch residing in the Frankish-controlled Levant until 1374, and subsequently in Rome until modern times.
+The Eastern Orthodox patriarchs at this period were.